 1. First you can start with the hair dry, and with your fingers, pull as many individual pieces of hair out of the knot.

-2. Once you can’t get anymore pieces out, soak the matted section with water and then add either a detangler, oil, or conditioner and slather it all up in that mat.
+2. Once you can’t get anymore pieces out, soak the matted section with water and then add either a leave in conditioner/detangler, oil, or conditioner and slather it all up in that mat.

 Avoid rubbing the knot together though because you don’t want to further tangle the hair.
 Instead apply it in a downward motion.